Akotawa/LMS-Backend/README.md

 All the configurations like database connection, email sender etc. will be avilable in application.properties file.
 You can find folder 'src' inside poject, Inside the src there will be two folders `main` and `test`

-All the test classes can be find in `test` foder. and all the main files like controllers, repositories, services etc can be found in main folder
+All the test classes can be find in `test` folder. and all the main files like controllers, repositories, services etc can be found in main folder